-- A model layer represents that part of your application, which implements the business logic.
+- A model layer represents the part of your application that implements the business logic.
 It supports data handling.

-- Controller processes and responds to events and can modify data before it interacts with the model (database).
+- Controller processes and responds to events and can modify data before interacting with the model (database).

 Why Use MVC?

-- MVC is a tried and true software design pattern that turns an application into a maintainable, modular, rapidly developed package.
+MVC is a tried and tested software design pattern that turns an application into a maintainable, modular, rapidly developed package.

-- With this pattern, it’s very easy to separate the logic from the presentation, which is very useful for large applications and sites.
+This pattern makes separating the logic from the presentation effortless, which is very useful for large applications and sites.

-Convention over Configuration is a software design paradigm used by various software frameworks including CakePHP.
-Its major focus is to ease the work of developers by decreasing the number of decisions they have to make without losing flexibility.
+Convention over configuration is a software design paradigm used by various software frameworks, including CakePHP.
+Its primary focus is to ease developers’ work by decreasing the number of decisions they have to make without losing flexibility.

-Now, ‘Convention’ here is referred to as ‘Arbitrary Decision’.
-A convention, that is already decided, saves the time of developer and reduces the number of defects.
+Now, ‘Convention’ here is called ‘Arbitrary Decision.’
+A convention that is already decided saves the developer’s time and reduces the number of defects.

-- Developers have fewer decisions to make, therefore, saving focus on important problems.
+- Developers have fewer decisions to make, keeping the focus on important problems.

 - Mismatches between modules or components are reduced.